January 24, 2018

 Church Pension Group

-He has an M.Div. from the Church Divinity School of the Pacific.
-He graduated with a BS from Kalamazoo College & Western Michigan University and received a Graduate Certificate in Family Studies Education from Ohio State University.
+He received an MDiv from the Church Divinity School of the Pacific, a BS from Western Michigan University, and holds a certificate in Family Studies Education from The Ohio State University.

 The Rt.
 Rev. C. Andrew Doyle